-

-1. What is the lawsuit about?
+What is the lawsuit about?
+What laws were violated?

 The Consumer Financial Protection Bureau (CFPB) is a government agency that enforces laws that protect consumers.

 The CFPB sued Vincent Howard, Lawrence Williamson, Howard Law, P.C., The Williamson Law Firm, LLC, and Williamson & Howard, LLP (collectively “Howard Law”), for violating the Telemarketing Sales Rule in connection with their telemarketing and sale of debt relief services.
+Other individuals and entities who are not named Defendants, but were involved in the matter, include Seila Law, JD Haas, Vann Spray, and Erik Graef.

-2. How do I receive a refund?
+How do I receive a refund?
 Will I be able to get more money from this case beyond the refund check I received?

 Eligible consumers include all consumers who paid Howard Law fees on or after January 30, 2014.